ShaikhAssadullah/SMFVReactions1.2/Vreactions/README.md

 - A user can react with multiple reactions on same post.

 <strong>Admins:</strong>
--Edit, Add and Remove Reaction Emojis with via Admin Panel.
+- Edit, Add and Remove Reaction Emojis with via Admin Panel.

 <strong>Admin Tabs:</strong>
 - Admin -> Forum -> VReactions: